-Vice President for Climate Impacts and Director of the Program on Sea Level Rise, Climate Central
+Vice President for Sea Level Rise and Climate Impacts, Climate Central

-Dr. Strauss directs Climate Central's Program on Sea Level Rise.
+Dr. Strauss is the Vice President for Sea Level Rise and Climate Impacts at Climate Central.
 He has published multiple scientific papers on sea level rise, testified before the U.S. Senate, and led development of the SurgingSeas.org coastal flood risk tool, leading to front-page coverage in the New York Times and Washington Post, appearances on NBC, ABC, CBS, PBS and NPR national programming.
 He holds a Ph.D. in Ecology and Evolutionary Biology from Princeton University, an M.S. in Zoology from the University of Washington, and a B.A. in Biology from Yale University.